Yepoleb/gog_gdpr/web.md

 ## acc_created

 Table with the account creation date.
+In my case this data was incorrectly dumped.

 * `accCreated`: Account creation date